Guagua Church

-The Immaculate Conception Parish Church, also known as the Guagua Church, is a 17th-century Baroque church located at Brgy.
+Immaculate Conception Parish Church, commonly known as Guagua Church, is a 17th-century Baroque church located at Brgy.
 Plaza Burgos, Guagua, Pampanga, Philippines.
+It is under the care of the Immaculate Conception parish of the Roman Catholic Archdiocese of San Fernando.
 In 1982, a historical marker bearing the brief history of the church was installed on the facade by the church by the National Historical Committee, precursor of the National Historical Commission of the Philippines.
-Today, the church is under the care of the Immaculate Conception parish of the Roman Catholic Archdiocese of San Fernando.

 History

 Historical records indicate that by May 17, 1590, the convent of Guagua has been established by the Augustinian Friars, with Father Bernardino de Quevedo and Father Juan de Zabala as resident priests.
 Its first titular patron is the Nativity of Our Lady.
 The construction of the present-day church structures would have been started in 1641, when the convent of Guagua was relieved of paying its rent to San Agustin Monastery in Manila.
 Such exemption from dues has been attributed to the monetary need of the parochial leaders in supervising the building of a parochial building.
 Father Jose Duque, a prolific church builder, was assigned parish priest of Guagua in 1661.
 The present church is attributed to him.
 Father Duque is said to have been influential in the pacification of Kapampangan rebels in 1660.
 Another notable figure in the history of the church of Guagua is Father Manuel Carrillo.
 Father Carrillo, during his term as parish priest around 1762, signed a loan covering some of the properties of the local convent for the renovations of the church.
 The current stone convent is attributed as one of his works.
 Several significant improvements in the church structure followed.
-In 1862, Father Antonio Bravo has the church interiors painted while in 1886, Father Paulino Fernandez installed the church dome.
+In 1862, Father Antonio Bravo had the church interiors painted while in 1886, Father Paulino Fernandez installed the church dome.
 It was also during the late 19th century that Doña Carmen Macau had an organ installed in the church, an organ that was once dubbed as the best in Pampanga.
 In the 1990s, the stone convent was razed by fire.